-Nikhil Patil Arthur Galea Salomone Charmaine Farrugia (resigned 30 June 2020) Reuben Attard Saviour sive Sonny Portelli Faker Hnid (appointed 27 July 2020)
+Nikhil Patil Arthur Galea Salomone Reuben Attard Saviour sive Sonny Portelli (resigned 26 May 2021) Faker Hnid Deepak Padmanabhan (appointed 26 May 2021)

 For the purposes of the Code, the non-executive Directors are independent.
-The Company deems that, although Nikhil Patil, Charmaine Farrugia and Reuben Attard have/had employment with the controlling shareholder, in terms of Supporting Principle 3(vii) of the Code of Principles of Good Corporate Governance such relationship is not considered to create a conflict of interest such as to jeopardise exercise of their free judgement.
+The Company deems that, although Nikhil Patil and Reuben Attard have employment with the controlling shareholder, in terms of Supporting Principle 3(vii) of the Code of Principles of Good Corporate Governance such relationship is not considered to create a conflict of interest such as to jeopardise exercise of their free judgement.